On Nov. 8th, Vote "YES" on Question 1 to pass the Fair Share Amendment!

-That is why I teach at Bristol Plymouth Regional Technical School.
+That is why I teach at a public high school and university.
 That is why I belong to the New Bedford Coalition to Save Our Schools.
 That is why I serve on the Executive Committee of the Massachusetts Teachers Association.
 And, that is why I am urging voters to go to the polls on Nov.
 8 and vote “yes” on Question 1 so we can pass the Fair Share Amendment.

 This reasonable tax on income above $1 million means that our public schools and colleges and the public transportation that our state so desperately needs will receive billions of dollars – annually.

 This will be a gamechanger for everyone in Massachusetts, and most importantly our students.

 In a school like mine, those resources can make sure that students are working with the most up-to-date technology and other career-path tools.